bjnord/coding_practice/advent-2015/README.md

-# Advent of Code 2020 in Rust
+# Advent of Code 2015 in Rust

 I used stable `rustc 1.46.0` to develop this year (no unstable/nightly features).

 I'm not using the [cargo-aoc crate](https://crates.io/crates/cargo-aoc).
 But each day emits similar output, with times for generating and running.

+## My Puzzle Input

+At Eric Wastl's request, my `input.txt` is encrypted using [git-crypt](https://github.com/AGWA/git-crypt).
+You can copy your own on top of it.

 ## Make Targets